garretfick/garretfick.github.io/_posts/2015-08-19-change-from-sqlite-to-postgresql.md

 Success!
 Django is now using the locally installed PostgreSQL.

-Next split Windows and Linux configurations
+Next split Windows and Linux configurations.